-Structural health monitoring of existing bridges TMR currently manages structural health through an inspection program with inspection frequencies dependent on the risk profile and/or strategic importance of the structure.
+Structural health monitoring of existing bridges TMR currently manages structural health through an inspection program with inspection frequencies dependant on the risk profile and/or strategic importance of the structure.
 This does not necessarily provide the asset management team information on how at-risk structures are behaving or deteriorating in response to the perceived hazard (e.g. under heavier and/or more frequent vehicle loading, in response to flood events).
-An effective program of health monitoring will increase TMR's knowledge of the performance of existing at-risk bridges.
-The outcome of an effective health monitoring program will lead to a better understanding of bridge and network risks, enabling TMR to better manage risks and, as a consequence, utilise limited resources more efficiently.
-With better information, practical, defendable decisions can be made regarding justification and prioritisation of strengthening as well as permitting increased freight on particular routes.
-Furthermore, response to large-scale events (e.g. flooding) can be more effectively targeted.
-Whilst direct cost savings are not easy to quantify, the outcomes of the project will underpin the work undertaken in instrumenting and testing of bridges in the other related projects.
+An effective program of health monitoring will increase TMR's knowledge of performance of existing at-risk bridges.
+The outcome of an effective health monitoring program will lead to a better understanding of bridge and network risks, enabling TMR to better manage risks and, as a consequence, utilise limited resources as permitting increased freight on particular routes.
+Furthermore, response to large scale events (e.g. flooding) can be more effectively targeted.
+Whilst direct cost savings is not easy to quantify, the outcomes of this project will underpin the work undertaken in instrumenting and testing of bridges in the related projects above.
 Specifically, the following benefits can be achieved: